 Mother & Child

 For those of us who leave our tots in the care of our helpers, it certainly helps to know that they are in capable hands.
 The Mother & Child First Aid for Helpers class covers infant and child care essentials such as CPR, accident prevention, first aid and emergency procedures.
-Not only will your helper be learning worthwhile skills, this course will also give peace of mind for parents too: read HoneyKids Editor Selina’s account of resuscitating her own baby and you’ll understand why.
+Not only will your helper be learning worthwhile skills, this course will also give parents peace of mind.
+Read HoneyKids Editor Selina’s account of resuscitating her own baby and you’ll understand why.

 Mother & Child, 163 Tanglin Road, Singapore 247933; www.motherandchild.com.sg